284,000 Syrians flee Russian-Assad offensive in Idlib

-Fleeing attacks by the Assad regime and its allies in Idlib, over the last four days some 44,000 Syrian civilians have flocked to areas close to the Turkish border, Mohammad Hallaj, the director of Syria's Response Coordination Group, told Anadolu Agency.
+Fleeing attacks by the Assad regime and its allies in Idlib, over the last 48 hours some 20,000 Syrian civilians have flocked to areas close to the Turkish border, Mohammad Hallaj, the director of Syria's Response Coordination Group, told Anadolu Agency.

 Thousands of civilians are finding it difficult to find shelter due to the lack of aid and the few places where they can set up tents and infrastructure.